MSc Real Estate Management (Distance Learning)

 For more details see our glossary of teaching and learning terms.

-The taught portion of the course is delivered over four semesters; each year the first semester starts in September and ends in December with an assessment period in January, the second runs from January to April with an assessment period in May.
+The taught portion of the programme is delivered over four semesters.
+Each year, the first Semester starts in September and ends in December with an assessment period in January.
+The second semester runs from January to April with an assessment period in May.
 You can start in either semester.

 We assess your work through a variety of coursework assignments, including essays, reports, surveys and presentations.
 There are some oral exams but no traditional, written examinations.
 We also encourage you to do 'formative work' to prepare for assessment.
 This does not count towards final marks, but the feedback you receive helps improve your performance.